-- 1. Non-residential, Type 2 multi-family and Type 3 multi-family buildings shall comply with the following requirements: - a.
+- 1. Non-residential buildings shall comply with the following requirements: - a.
 All ground floor entrances shall be covered or inset. - 2.
-All non-residential and Type 3 multi-family buildings over 20,000 square feet in floor area shall incorporate elements such as arcades, roofs, alcoves, porticos, and awnings that protect pedestrians from sun and weather for a minimum of 50 percent of the length of the building frontage along a street.
+All non-residential buildings over 20,000 square feet in floor area shall incorporate elements such as arcades, roofs, alcoves, porticos, and awnings that protect pedestrians from sun and weather for a minimum of 50 percent of the length of the building frontage along a street.